pytorch/pytorch/aten/src/ATen/native/README.md

 which will ensure all the tensor parameters passed to kernel are on the same device.

-However, in some cases, checking the device is unncessary, becuase, e.g., you call a function allows to work on multiple devices.
+However, in some cases, checking the device is unncessary, because, e.g., you call a function allows to work on multiple devices.
-In that case, code generation of the device check can e disabled by adding `device_check: NoCheck` to your function definition.
+In that case, code generation of the device check can be disabled by adding `device_check: NoCheck` to your function definition.

 ### `manual_kernel_registration`